trust-mfn-berlin/animals-as-objects/vault/material.labels-and-knowledge.md

 <figcaption>

 _Animal logistics on paper.
 The instructions on the labels reveal the paths that zoo animals took through a network of local institutions.
 (MfN, HBSB, S004-02-05 Nr.
 96, Bl.
 057 verso; MfN, HBSB, S004-02-05 Nr.
 96, Bl.
 140 recto.
 All rights reserved.)
-For translation see footnote.[^1]_
+For translation, see footnote.[^1]_

 </figcaption>